Jonathan Selby KC

 - Acted for a contractor in an adjudication regarding the scope of its obligations to provide and maintain telecommunications systems for an educational establishment in Croydon.

-- Acted (as Junior Counsel to Marcus Taverner QC) in a multi-million pound arbitration claim by a pipework sub-contractor in connection with the construction of a Liquefied Natural Gas Terminal in Wales.
+- Acted in a multi-million pound arbitration claim by a pipework sub-contractor in connection with the construction of a Liquefied Natural Gas Terminal in Wales.

 - Acted for a piping and mechanical erection sub-contractor in connection with disputes regarding its work on a CCGT power station in Wales.
 Those disputes gave rise to adjudication claims concerning its final account and injunction proceedings in the TCC seeking delivery up of testing documentation.